Napoleon Bonaparte

 As First Consul, Napoleon sought to bring order, prosperity, and unity to France.
 To heal some of the divides that the French Revolution had produced, he offered a general amnesty to all French citizens who had fled the nation during the French Revolution.
 He also began negotiating with the Pope to bring Catholicism back as the official religion of France.
 These negotiations were successful but he ensured that some of the gains of the French Revolution, namely religious freedom and separation of church and state, would continue.

 To strengthen France, Napoleon undertook a number of changes to the government.
 While the economic policies of the Directory had led to significant national debt, nearly worthless money due to inflation, and many government employees going unpaid, Napoleon's sound economic policy revived the French economy and improved the lives of many.
-He established the Bank of France to improve the economy and the government's ability to support and control the economy.
+He established the Bank of France to improve the economy and the government's ability to support and influence the economy.
 He also reformed public education for the French, ensuring that all citizens would receive an education.
-And since all citizens were now educated, he established the Legion of Honor, an order of honor to reward the best of either civilian or military merit.
+And since all citizens were now educated, he established the Legion of Honor, an order of honor to reward people who had provided notable civilian or military contributions to France.

 Establishment of the Empire

 In May of 1804, the people of France voted that Napoleon should become Emperor of the French.
-Many French citizens viewed this a necessary step to avert assassination attempts on his life, to show that France could not be brought down by the death of Napoleon, that the Bourbons and the French Revolution would not return even if Napoleon was killed.
-Furthermore, Napoleon's popularity in France was huge due to his achievements and the improved quality of life his leadership had brought about, especially when compared to the tumultuous and dark years of the French Revolution of the previous decade.
+Napoleon's popularity in France was huge due to his achievements and the improved quality of life his leadership had brought about, especially when compared to the tumultuous and dark years of the French Revolution of the previous decade.
 On December 2nd, 1804, Napoleon was crowned Emperor of the French, in a ceremony largely symbolic of Charlemagne being crowned as Holy Roman Emperor a millennium before.
 The Pope had been invited to crown Napoleon to complete this symbolism, however Napoleon took the crown from the Pope and crowned himself, indicating that he had risen on his own success.
 He then crowned his wife Josephine as Empress of the French.

 The Third Coalition

-Peace did not last long though.
-Besides funding the assassination attempts, the British government ignored the agreements laid out in the Peace of Amiens and offered money to Austria, Russia, and Prussia to go to war with France.
-Enticed by British money and afraid of the Revolutionary ideals such as the removal of privilege by birth, the leaders of Austria and Russia declared war on France and the Third Coalition was born.
-Napoleon wasted no time and in response quickly moved his army, now named La Grande Armée, towards Germany.
+Peace did not last long as both the French and British governments failed to follow through on some of the terms of the Peace of Amiens.
+The British government then offered to subsidize war with France to Austria, Russia, and Prussia.
+Enticed by British money, the leaders of Austria and Russia declared war on France and the Third Coalition was born.
+Napoleon wasted no time and in response quickly moved his army, now named the Grande Armée, towards Germany.
 Napoleon's strategic genius successfully outmaneuvered much of the Austrian army under General Mack, forcing Mack to surrender 27,000 troops at Ulm with barely a shot being fired.

 The Fourth Coalition